 Fr Mike also explained that our church was full of sinners, not saints.
 I did my penance, and out of my old habit of stinking thinking, I waited for something bad to happen.

-Yet over the next few years the emotional pain of the abortions would not go away.
+Even though we were overjoyed with the adoption of my son, over the next few years the pain of the abortions would not go away.
 A counselor diagnosed me with depression.
 My general practice doctor prescribed medication but with no real results.
 No one knew how to help me with post-abortion grief.

 It wasn’t until Fr Mike encouraged me to attend a Rachel’s Vineyard Retreat that I started truly healing.
 At the program, I met the most amazing people including two loving Priests serving on the team.
 I was able to share my story and fully participated in the program.
 I named my children, and in the memorial service at the close of the weekend, I read a love letter I wrote to them.
 I also named them; Marie and Jacob.